simpleai-team/simpleai/docs/constraint_satisfaction_problems.rst

 Making a Problem Binary Constraint
 ----------------------------------

 If you have a problem that has n-ary constraints you may wish to try to make it binary to take advantage of AC3.
 Depending on the problem backtracking might run faster.
-Check the samples directory for

 Once you have your constraints defined you can call ``mk_hidden_variables_representation`` with the constraint list as a parameter, this will return a new constraint list which adds hidden variables for n-ary and unary constraints and a new domain dictionary with the domain of the hidden variables (old data should remain the same).
 It will also return a new set of variables which you should also, with the constraint list and domain, pass to the ``CspProblem`` class.